jirotubuyaki/Jdmbs/README.md

 [![CRAN_Status_Badge](http://www.r-pkg.org/badges/version/Jdmbs)](http://cran.r-project.org/package=Jdmbs)
 [![](http://cranlogs.r-pkg.org/badges/grand-total/Jdmbs)](http://cran.rstudio.com/web/packages/Jdmbs/index.html)
 ## Abstract
-Black-Scholes model is important to calculate option premium in stock market.
+Black-Scholes model is important to calculate option premiums in the stock market.
 And variety of jump diffusion models as time-series of stock price are studied.
-In this paper, we propose new jumps diffusion model with correlational companies in order to calculate option pricing in a stock market.
-This models express correlation of companies as directed graph structure has a weight of correlational coefficients among companies.
+In this paper, we propose a new jumps diffusion model with correlational companies in order to calculate option pricing in the stock market.
+This models express correlations of companies as a directed graph structure has a weight of correlational coefficients among companies.
 And It calculates option premiums together.
-Then we exhibit monte-carlo algorithm of proposed models.
+Then we exhibit monte-carlo algorithms of proposed models.
 Then we simulate a new model which is proposed in this package.

 ## Introduction
 In the early 1970's, Black-Scholes model[@Black1973] is proposed.
 This model can calculate an option price as market transactions of derivatives.
-Black-Scholes models express time-series of stock price as geometric brown motion in stochastic differential equation.
-Option premium is calculated from exercise price and time duration of option and geometric brown motion under risk-neutral probability.
-Appearance of Black-Scholes model expanded and grew option market at a rapid pace.
+Black-Scholes models express time-series of a stock price as Geometric Brown Motion in Stochastic Differential Equation.
+Option premiums are calculated from exercise prices and time duration of options and Geometric Brown Motion under risk-neutral probability.
+Appearance of Black-Scholes model expanded and grew option markets at a rapid pace.
 For the achievement, Scholes and Marton won the novel prize.
-But BS model does not represent all aspects of characteristics of a real market.
+But BS model does not represent all aspects of characteristics of the real market.
 And expansion of BS model is studied and proposed variety of models.
 Especially time-series of a stock price exhibits phenomenons like a price jump.
 And in order to model it, Jump Diffusion Model[@Clift2007] [@Shreve2004] using Poison Process to express jump phenomenons is proposed.
-In this paper, We propose Correlational Jumps Model which have correlation of companies in stock price.
+In this paper, We propose Correlational Jumps Model which have correlations of companies in stock prices.
 A jump phenomenon of one company affects jumps of other correlational companies obeying correlation coefficients among companies.
 And it can calculate premiums of the companies together.
 In this paper, a directed graph of correlational companies algorithm is implemented.
 Then we simulate a proposed model.

 ## Background
 ### Black Scholes model